BrokenShell/Labs_Prototype_DS_API/README.md

 ### Local Setup
 1. Create Virtual Environment
+   - This will vary depending on you system and choice of virtual environment.
+   - The recommended virtual environment is `venv`, this is built in to Python's standard library.
 2. Install Requirements & Environment Variables
-3. Start Local Server

-### Environment Variables
+   - Run the following shell script `install.sh` or issue the commands manually.
    - Create a `.env` file and copy and paste the following environment variable into the file.
    - `FERNET_KEY=TUP5lxgpBU5Dvl5sMOpf2w0-2T8DhCIekAyho2Ob_5w=`
    - You may need additional environment variables for connecting to your database.
+3. Start Local Server
+   - Run the following shell script `run.sh` or issue the command manually.

-### Stretch Goals
+### Possible Stretch Goals
-- Implement Data Validation with Pydantic
+- Implement a data validation layer with Pydantic.
+This will ensure that your users send valid data and give them information if they violate your schema.
-- Refactor the API endpoints into routers
+- Refactor the API endpoints into routers.
-- Implement Authentication for the API
+- Implement Authentication for the API.
+- Take the project to the next level by incorporating your own ideas.